-Source: Reprinted with permission from AACN DNP Roadmap Task Force Report, October 20, 2006.
+Reprinted with permission from AACN DNP Roadmap Task Force Report, October 20, 2006.

 The first PhD in nursing was offered in 1934 at New York University.
 Unfortunately, the next PhD in nursing was not offered until the 1950s at the University of Pittsburgh and focused on maternal and child nursing.
-Incidentally, this degree was the first to recognize the importance of clinical research for the development of the discipline of nursing (Carpenter & Hudacek, 1996).
+Incidentally, this degree was the first to recognize the importance of clinical research for the development of the nursing discipline (Carpenter & Hudacek, 1996).
 The PhD degrees earned elsewhere continued to be in nursing-related fields, such as psychology, sociology, and anthropology.
-This trend continued until actual nursing PhD degrees became more popular in the 1970s (Grace, 1978).
+This trend continued until nursing PhD degrees became more popular in the 1970s (Grace, 1978).

 Grace (1978) summarized the progression of nursing education over time.
-During the time between 1924 and 1959, doctoral education in nursing focused on preparing nurses for "functional specialty" (p.
+Between 1924 and 1959 doctoral education in nursing focused on preparing nurses for "functional specialty" (p.
 22).
 In other words, nurses were prepared to fulfill functional roles as teachers and administrators to lead the field of nursing toward advancement as a profession.
-The problem noted with these programs is that they lacked the substantive content necessary to develop nursing as a discipline, as well as a profession.
+The problem with these programs was that they lacked the substantive content necessary to develop nursing as a discipline and a profession.
 The next shift in doctoral education attempted to fulfill this need and took place between 1960 and 1969.
 Within this time period, popularity increased for doctoral programs that were nursing related.
 This included doctorates (PhDs) that were related to disciplines such as sociology, psychology, and anthropology.
-Grace (1978) noted that the development of these types of programs provided the basic science and research input necessary for the development of future nursing doctorate programs.
-Murphy (1981) concurred that this stage in the development of doctoral education in nursing led to pertinent questions for the discipline of nursing, such as: "(1) What is the essential nature of professional nursing?
+Grace (1978) noted that the development of these types of programs provided the basic science and research input necessary for the development of future ND programs.
+Murphy concurred that this stage in the development of doctoral education in nursing led to pertinent questions for the discipline of nursing, such as "(1) What is the essential nature of professional nursing?
 (2) What is the substantive knowledge base of professional nursing?
 (3) What kind of research is important for nursing as a knowledge discipline?
 As a field of practice?
-(4) How can the scientific base of nursing knowledge be identified and expanded?" (p.
+(4) How can the scientific base of nursing knowledge be identified and expanded?"
+(1981, p.
 646).